Seikho/node-dockerfile/readme.md

 ### Node-dockerfile
-A small library for programmatic generation of Dockerfiles using NodeJs.
+A small library for programmatic generation of Dockerfiles using Node.
 Written in TypeScript

 Author: Carl Winkler